divorced remarried

 His first time.
 Not mine.

-When I first met Tyson, and people started to ask about him, the first question was always ‘divorced?’.
+When I first met Tyson, the first question people asked was always ‘Divorced?’.
 Because its far more common to be divorced than never married once you’re over 30.

-I remember the first time I heard of a friend’s parents getting divorced when I was growing up, and it was almost earth shattering.
+I remember the first time I heard of a friend’s parents getting divorced when I was growing up.
+It was almost earth shattering at the time.
 I felt so bad for that friend.
-None of us had any frame of reference for what she was going through, or what to expect from that point.
+None of us had any frame of reference for what they were going through, or what to expect.

 Married Again..?

-A part of me resented him for it because I knew first hand marriage is not what keeps people together.
+A part of me resented him for for wanting to get married because I knew first hand marriage is not what keeps people together.
 Why couldn’t we just agree we loved each other and not have to get the government involved?
 I wrestled with so many feelings and most of them were strangling the little joy there was because this perfect-for-me man wanted to marry me.
+I was worried about ruining this experience for him, but my shame about being previously married was running the show.

-It’s been a constant struggle from the day he asked me until now with our wedding day being just 3 days away.
-I’m asked ‘are you excited’ on a regular basis and I know my face contorts into trying to show a smile, but it’s like my muscle memory is saying you’re a fool to believe.
-I would never say to another person who was remarrying the things I have said to myself or felt.
-We truly are our own worst enemies.
+It was a constant struggle from the day he asked me until the day of our wedding.
+I would be asked ‘are you excited’ on a regular basis and I know my face contorts into trying to show a smile, but it’s like my muscle memory is saying ‘you’re a fool to believe it will work out’.
+I would never say something like that to another person who was remarrying.
+We truly are our own worst enemies at times.

 Upward & Onward

-I guess I just want to let people who are divorced and maybe wrestling with those stigmas and feelings know; I see you.
+I want to let people who are divorced know and who may be wrestling with those stigmas and feelings know; I see you.
 I know it can feel like you have a black mark on you too, and it’s ok to feel all the things – good, bad and questionable.
 It’s ok if you never want to try marriage again.
 It’s ok if you are on your third time.
 Try not to limit yourself with final statements because you never know where life will take you.

 Tyson, I’ve made a lot of mistakes in my life.
 Especially with love.
 To think I could have let those bad decisions keep me from being here with you today is…. unfathomable.
 Thank you for understanding, as best you could, what I was going through in my own head, and allowing me the space to process my feelings.